weberlo/weberlo.github.io/projects.md

 ![microtvm-logo](/images/microtvm-logo.png)

 [µTVM](https://github.com/apache/incubator-tvm/issues/2563) brings the power of [Apache TVM](https://github.com/apache/incubator-tvm) to bare-metal devices.
-By building a lightweight and device-agnostic runtime for interacting with microcontrollers, µTVM plugs directly into the TVM stack and provides automatic optimization of ML operators and easy deployment.
+Using a lightweight and device-agnostic runtime for interacting with microcontrollers, µTVM plugs directly into the TVM stack and provides automatic optimization of ML operators.
 The figure below gives an idea of where µTVM sits in TVM.

 <!-- TODO: use image resize proxy once images are uploaded to github -->